zephinzer/wiki.joeir.net/docs/dev/git.md

 ## Retrieving changes

-### Fetching
+### Fetch changes

+Fetching retrieves the changes but **does not** merge the changes with your local copy.

 !!!
 Info "Why"
-    - I would like to get updates from the remote but I don't want to update my code yet.
+    I would like to get updates from the remote but I don't want to update my code yet.

 ```sh
 git fetch
 ```

-### Merging
+### Merge changes

+Merging takes the remote changes that have been fetched from the remote and merges them with your local copy.

 !!!
 Info "Why"
-    - I have reviewed the changes I retrieved from the remote and I want to update my local code to match the remote's copy now.
+    I have reviewed the changes I retrieved from the remote and I want to update my local code to match the remote's copy now.

 ```sh
 git merge HEAD
 ```

-### Pulling: Fetching + Merging
+### Pull changes

+Pulling basically does a fetch and merge.

 !!!
 Info "Why"
-    - I would like to update my code so that it is the same as the remote's.
+    I would like to update my code so that it is the same as the remote's.

 ```sh
 git pull